dainst/cilantro/README.md

 * If you run into an error using `make run-frontend`on mac, run `softwareupdate --install -a` to update the whole system to the newest state.
 If the error remains, check if it is this Error-Code: `getaddrinfo ENOTFOUND x86_64-apple-darwin13.4.0`, if so use the command `unset HOST`and retry the make call.

+* On Mac's on can encounter an error after running `make run-frontend` of that kind

+    getaddrinfo ENOTFOUND x86_64-apple-darwin13.4.0

+    to fix this one needs to run the command `unset HOST` in the Terminal and re-run the `make run-frontend` command.

 ## Code style

 ### Python